Conservative lawmakers slam German economy minister over Deutsche remarks

-BERLIN Conservative lawmakers lashed out at Germany's economy minister on Tuesday for attacking Deutsche Bank's chief executive, saying the minister's job was to support the country's biggest bank, not talk it down.
+BERLIN (Reuters) - Conservative lawmakers lashed out at Germany's economy minister on Tuesday for attacking Deutsche Bank's chief executive, saying the minister's job was to support the country's biggest bank, not talk it down.

 Sigmar Gabriel, the economy minister and leader of Chancellor Angela Merkel's junior coalition partner, the Social Democrats, criticized Deutsche Bank CEO John Cryan for blaming speculators when the bank's share price plunged last week.